coderanger/coderanger.net/content/posts/poise-cookbooks.md

 lot of new cookbooks over the past few months.
 I would like to summarize a bit about each of them so everyone knows what is out there.
-Some of these cookbooks are still in the final stages of pre-release testing, so you may need to pull them in from GitHub rather than the Supermarket for a short time longer.
+Some of these cookbooks are still in the final stages of pre-release testing, so you may need to pull them in from GitHub rather than the Supermarket for a little while longer.

 # Service Management